Fiction vs. Nonfiction in APART FROM YOU

 I love jade and minerals in general.
 In order to do some research on jade for this book, I went to a local suburban jewelry store, where the owner kindly showed me all that Brian is shown.
 The man also educated me on the history of gold chain manufacturing, which has been revolutionized by computers.
 The unhappy wife in the back room, however, is fictional.

-My acquaintance Karen Wenrich, Ph.D., a geologist, was a huge help with making sure I had accurate information on jade.
-She provided me with copious written information, and also proofread and critiqued this chapter.
+My acquaintance Karen Wenrich, Ph.D., a geologist, was a big help with making sure I had accurate information on jade.
+She provided me with copious written information and also proofread and critiqued this chapter.

 Ch.
 16 - The Augsburg Inn / Two very different recollections

 I once owned an elegant dress plus jacket outfit much like the one Elizabeth wears, but I long ago stopped wearing clothes like that.
-Now I prefer sporty, casual clothing, the Eddie Bauer, L.L.
-Bean, or Lands' End look.
-I just wish the last-named company would fix the irritating misspelling of its name.
+Now I prefer sporty, casual clothing.

 Brian's shopping spree with his parents is invented, but I do have fond memories of a shopping trip with my mother when I was a teenager, during which she unexpectedly bought me both the dresses I liked, vs. just one.
 And one time in my life, in a Denver department store, I received personal attention like that afforded Brian.
 It was quite a treat.
 Then I got too fat to wear the lovely and expensive clothes I bought, sigh.